kokx/esphome-docs/components/duco.rst

 - **name** (*Required*, string): Name of the sensor.
 - **update_interval** (*Optional*, :ref:`config-time`): The interval to check the
   sensor.
 Set to ``never`` to disable updates.
 Defaults to ``60s``.
-- All other options from :ref:`config-number`
+- All other options from :ref:`config-number`.

 See Also
 --------

 - `Protocol Analysis <https://github.com/kokx/duco-reveng>`__
-- :apiref:`duco/duco.h.h`
+- :apiref:`duco/duco.h`
 - :ghedit:`Edit`